+As a result of the Budget Act of 2021, a \$10 million one-time budget was designated for the Chancellor's Office to establish a work group, known as the CCN Task Force.

+In January 2022, \$105 million one-time funds were designated for the CCN implementation in the 2022-2023 budget year in AB 183 (2022): Higher Education Trailer Bill

+From AB 183 (2022):

+SEC.
+56.
-1676 Appendix II: Allocation of CCN Funding 1677 1678 As a result of the Budget Act of 2021, a \$10 million one-time budget was designated for CCCCO to 1679 establish a work group, known as the CCN Task Force.
-1680 1681 In January 2022, \$105 million one-time funds were designated for the CCN implementation in 1682 the 2022-2023 budget year in AB 183 (2022): Higher Education Trailer Bill 1683 1684 From AB 183 (2022): 1685 SEC.
-56. 1686 (a) For the 2022-23 fiscal year, the sum of one hundred five million dollars (\$105,000,000) is 1687 hereby appropriated from the General Fund to the Board of Governors of the California 1688 Community Colleges for allocation to community college districts to assist with the adoption of, 1689 and transition to, a common course numbering system pursuant to Section 66725.5 of the 1690 Education Code.
-1691 1692 (b) Funds allocated pursuant to subdivision (a) may be used for, but are not limited to, all of the

-- 1693 following purposes: - (1) Aligning existing course curricula to a common course numbering system.
-1694 - (2) Updating course catalogs and other digital course registries.
-1695 - (3) Supporting faculty costs associated with course differentiation and curriculum 1696 - approval.
-1697 - (4) Campus communication efforts to inform students of revised course numbers and 1698 - curricula.
-1699
+- (a) For the 2022-23 fiscal year, the sum of one hundred five million dollars (\$105,000,000) is hereby appropriated from the General Fund to the Board of Governors of the California Community Colleges for allocation to community college districts to assist with the adoption of, and transition to, a common course numbering system pursuant to Section 66725.5 of the Education Code. - (b) Funds allocated pursuant to subdivision (a) may be used for, but are not limited to, all of the following purposes: - (1) Aligning existing course curricula to a common course numbering system. - (2) Updating course catalogs and other digital course registries. - (3) Supporting faculty costs associated with course differentiation and curriculum approval. - (4) Campus communication efforts to inform students of revised course numbers and curricula.